loda-lang/loda-lang.github.io/install.markdown

 ## Getting Started

-To evaluate the program of an OEIS sequence such as the Finbonacci numbers, run `loda eval A000045`.
+To evaluate the program of the OEIS sequence for the Fibonacci numbers, run `loda eval A000045`.
 To run the miner to search for new or better programs, execute `loda mine` (single core) or `loda mine -p` (multi-core).
 A detailed overview of all commands and options is shown below.

 ```